 As for the United Kingdom, it is different from France in many respects.
 The idea of state intervention was discredited by 40 years of neo-liberalism.
 The country has a more ambiguous relationship to surveillance (CCTV is ubiquitous), but this type of “mass” surveillance was designed for law and order, not for the sake of personalising services and helping the vulnerable.

 Boris Johnson’s government represents a particularly toxic mix in the current period.
 He was in the process of converting his government to an interventionist policy so as to redistribute wealth to the north of the country (which largely voted Brexit), but was caught up in a sudden crisis he refused to see for several weeks.
 Now he is forced to rush things: it is no longer about long-term plans, but about acting right now.
-(How ironic Johnson was tested positive and will have to fight the virus on a very personal level too!).

 Under these conditions, in a situation of complete emergency, the Conservative Party is going back to its “real” DNA, which is to help companies, not individuals.
 That’s probably why it took Johnson so long to close pubs.
 All pubs are part of a real estate empire, Wetherspoon, whose chairman was an ardent Brexiteer and loyal Tory donor.
 That’s why it took so long to order a complete lockdown!
 Moreover, the National Health Service (NHS), which is already under permanent strain in normal times, will probably be unable to cope with a health crisis of unprecedented proportions.

 Boris Johnson and Donald Trump announced rescue plans and radical measures.
 But the most important thing, when people die, is not speeches and rhetoric.
 In times of war, what matters is supply chains, logistics and on-the-ground operations.
 Some states, like France, are better equipped for that than others.